 This photographer and director uses his menu to do double-duty.
 The full-page menu allows the visitor to easily click to the page they’re looking for while the greyed-out background features an ever-changing cycle of the artist’s work and portfolio.

 Why it works: Here, the imagery is still showcased, but the menu takes the front seat.
 If you want to share images of your product or other important branding material, but you still want the navigation to shine, this may be a good option for you.

 6 Website Menu Navigation Best Practices

 Above all else, a good website navigation structure is easy-to-use.
 This factor carries an immense amount of weight in how your brand is perceived by first-time website visitors.

-As user experience blogger Dmitry Molchanov highlights, your navigation can confuse and frustrate, or it can build trust in your organization.
+Your navigation can confuse and frustrate, or it can build trust.

 Usability experts estimate that some 50% of sales are lost because potential customers can't find the information they need.
 Here are some characteristics the world's most effective website menus have in common: